 Get started with MU

-The Department of Occupational Therapy’s on-campus occupational therapy graduate program ranked in the top 18% of all occupational therapy programs in the country, according to the U.S News and World Report.
-This online program features the same course work and is taught by the same faculty as the on-campus program.
+The Department of Occupational Therapy at Mizzou boasts an on-campus graduate program ranked in the top 18% nationwide among occupational therapy programs, according to the U.S. News and World Report.
+This online program mirrors this excellence with similar course work and is taught by the same esteemed faculty as its on-campus program.

-With this online program, students can tailor course work to fit their career goals:
+With this online program, students have the flexibility to customize their course work according to their professional aspirations and personal preferences:

-• Students who want to contribute to applied-science evidence to support complex practice options can emphasize research and service in course work and in the capstone project to provide the necessary background to be competitive for grant and research-focused programs.
+- Students interested in advancing applied science evidence for complex practice options can prioritize research and service in their course work and capstone project, equipping them to compete for grant and research-focused opportunities.

 Quick facts